redsteep/dfinity-icp-governor/README.md

 * Principals can create a proposal when having enough tokens above the DAO-wide threshold
 * Principals can cast a vote on a proposal when having any tokens, there's no voting threshold
 * Voting weight for each principal equals to it's token balance
-* Principals can schedule an execute of a proposal that reaches a quorum for a DAO
+* Principals can queue a proposal that reaches a DAO-wide quorum for an execution
+* A queued for an execution proposal gets time-locked until a specified DAO-wide amount of time exceeds

+## Admins — Guardian

+* Guardian can cancel a proposal at any time before it gets executed

 ## Prerequisites